Dynamic Range Minimum Queries on the Ultra-Wide Word RAM: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 In Section~\ref{sec:uwram_model} and~\ref{sec:rangeminimumtree} we review the UWRAM model of computation and the range minimum tree.
 In Section~\ref{sec:uwramrangeminimumtree}, we present the UWRAM implementation of the range minimum tree that leads to the reduction to prefix minimum computation on word sequences.
-Finally, in Section~\ref{sec:prefixminwordsequence}, we present our fast prefix minimum algorithm.
+In Sections~\ref{subsec:reducing_space} and~\ref{subsec:heap} we show how to implement the reduction using in $O(n)$ space and $O(n/\log n)$ space, respectively, in addition to the input array.
+Finally, in Section~\ref{sec:prefixminwordsequence}, we present our fast prefix minimum algorithm and plug it into our reduction to show our main result of Theorem~\ref{thm:main}.